konstructio/colony-docs/docs/install/index.md

 ## How do I try Colony?

-Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](virtual-install) to see how quick and easy it is to use.
+Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](../install/vagrant-install/) to see how quick and easy it is to use.

 After you complete the initial set up, you can use Colony to discover your assets and provision a cluster.

+## I'm ready to put Colony in to production

+If you're ready to get started with Colony today, check out our Deploy Colony documentation.